Fuel management systems: Increase efficiency, reduce costs

 How does it work?
 Say you receive a charge while none of the verified vehicles in your fleet are present.
 Samsara Fuel Reports provide the data to help reverse fraudulent charges.
 Previously, these fraudulent purchases could be difficult or time-consuming to verify.

 Telematics can also track other cases of fuel theft.
 For instance, fuel management systems can alert you when fuel levels decrease sharply in a certain amount of time.
-That way, if someone is attempting to siphon off fuel, fleet managers can know in real time.
+If someone is attempting to siphon fuel, fleet managers can know in real time.

 Fleet telematics solutions provide precise data on a driver’s fueling location and fuel transactions.
 That means cases of fuel theft can be avoided and dealt with efficiently.
 Each year, Samsara helps customers conserve more than 24 million gallons of gasoline or roughly $80 million in savings.